-The climate and biodiversity crises are interlinked, with transformational change required.
-However, biodiversity loss receives up to eight times less media coverage than climate change (Legagneux et al., 2018).
-The public need to be aware of the problems and be willing participants in enacting the solutions.
-Intergovernmental science-policy initiatives to resolve these two environmental crises are insufficient without public awareness, because policy decisions are closely related to awareness of the issues by the public (McCombs & Shaw, 1972).
-There is therefore a clear need to inform a wider audience about biodiversity loss.
+- 10 The climate and biodiversity crises are interlinked, with transformational change required.
+However, biodiversity loss has been found to receive up to eight times less media coverage than climate change (Legagneux et al., 2018).
+The transformational changes across society required to tackle these issues mean that the public need to be aware of the problems and be willing participants in enacting the solutions.
+Intergovernmental science-policy initiatives to resolve these two environmental crises are insufficient without public awareness, because policy decisions are closely related to awareness of the issues by the public (McCombs & Shaw 1972).
+There is therefore a clear need for public engagement about biodiversity loss through - communicating to a wider audience.

 The imbalance between attention given to climate warming and biodiversity loss is potentially surprising as there is a sense that many people love the natural world.
+While the weather may be a common topic of conversation, love for climate is perhaps

+20 less typical.
 In the UK and beyond people enjoy art and poetry that considers nature, many cherish naturalists and enjoy nature documentaries and millions of people are members of nature conservation organisations.
 Yet nature is in decline.

-Climate change differs through being structurally global, whereas global data for biodiversity loss must be aggregated across many species and populations (Moran, 2017) and there are differences in how climate and biodiversity are monitored (O'Conner et al., 2020).
-Emergent data suggests the Earth is entering a mass extinction (Ceballos et al., 2016), with others noting population declines, rather than species loss, above natural variations (Briggs, 2017).
+Climate change differs through being structurally global, whereas global data for biodiversity loss must be aggregated across many species and populations (Moran, 2017) and there are differences in how climate and biodiversity are monitored

+25 (O'Conner et al., 2020).
+It has been proposed that emergent data suggests the Earth is entering a mass extinction (Ceballos et al., 2016), with others noting it is population decline, rather than species loss, that is apparent above natural variations (Briggs, 2017).
 It is perhaps the case that the costs and effect of climate are more visible through the impact on local weather patterns.
 Whereas, the loss of wildlife, even when local, can be imperceptible, with baselines shifting such that each generation has a new norm (Soga & Gaston, 2018).
 It has also been suggested that biodiversity researchers have invested less effort in promoting their findings (Legagneux et al., 2018), although the comparative lack of media interest also makes this more difficult.